-(55) “Federal Major Source” means a source with potential to emit any individual regulated pollutant, excluding hazardous air pollutants listed in OAR 340 division 244 greater than or equal to 100 tons per year if in a source category listed below, or 250 tons per year if not in a source category listed.
-In addition, for greenhouse gases, a federal major source must also have the potential to emit CO2e greater than or equal to 100,000 tons per year.
-The fugitive emissions and insignificant activity emissions of a stationary source are considered in determining whether it is a federal major source.
-Potential to emit calculations must include emission increases due to a new or modified source and may include emission decreases.

-(a) Fossil fuel-fired steam electric plants of more than 250 million BTU/hour heat input;

-(b) Coal cleaning plants with thermal dryers;

-(c) Kraft pulp mills;

-(d) Portland cement plants;

-(e) Primary Zinc Smelters;

-(f) Iron and Steel Mill Plants;

-(g) Primary aluminum ore reduction plants;

-(h) Primary copper smelters;

-(i) Municipal Incinerators capable of charging more than 50 tons of refuse per day;

-(j) Hydrofluoric acid plants;

-(k) Sulfuric acid plants;

-(l) Nitric acid plants;

-(m) Petroleum Refineries;

-(n) Lime plants;

-(o) Phosphate rock processing plants;

-(p) Coke oven batteries;

-(q) Sulfur recovery plants;

-(r) Carbon black plants, furnace process;

-(s) Primary lead smelters;

-(t) Fuel conversion plants;

-(u) Sintering plants;

-(v) Secondary metal production plants;

-(w) Chemical process plants;

-(x) Fossil fuel fired boilers, or combinations thereof, totaling more than 250 million BTU per hour heat input;

-(y) Petroleum storage and transfer units with a total storage capacity exceeding 300,000 barrels;

-(z) Taconite ore processing plants;

-(aa) Glass fiber processing plants;

-(bb) Charcoal production plants.
-(56) "Final permit" means the version of an Oregon Title V Operating Permit issued by DEQ or Lane Regional Air Protection Agency that has completed all review procedures required by OAR 340-218-0120 through 340-218-0240.
+(64) “Federal Major Source” means;

+(a) a source located in a nonattainment, reattainment, or maintenance area with potential to emit the regulated pollutant for which the area is designated nonattainment, reattainment or maintenance greater than or equal to 100 tons per year.

+(b) a source located in an attainment, unclassified, or sustainment area with potential to emit any individual regulated pollutant, excluding hazardous air pollutants listed in OAR 340 division 244 greater than or equal to 100 tons per year if in a source category listed in subsection (e), or 250 tons per year if not in a source category listed in subsection (e).

+(c) for greenhouse gases, a source with the potential to emit CO2e greater than or equal to 100,000 tons per year.

+(d) Calculations for determining a source’s potential to emit for purposes of subsections (a) and (b) must include the following:

+(A) The fugitive emissions and insignificant activity emissions; and

+(B) Increases or decreases due to a new or modified source .

+(e) Source categories:

+(A) Fossil fuel-fired steam electric plants of more than 250 million BTU/hour heat input;

+(B) Coal cleaning plants with thermal dryers;

+(C) Kraft pulp mills;

+(D) Portland cement plants;

+(E) Primary Zinc Smelters;

+(F) Iron and Steel Mill Plants;

+(G) Primary aluminum ore reduction plants;

+(H) Primary copper smelters;

+(I) Municipal Incinerators capable of charging more than 50 tons of refuse per day;

+(J) Hydrofluoric acid plants;

+(K) Sulfuric acid plants;

+(L) Nitric acid plants;

+(M) Petroleum Refineries;

+(N) Lime plants;

+(O) Phosphate rock processing plants;

+(P) Coke oven batteries;

+(Q) Sulfur recovery plants;

+(R) Carbon black plants, furnace process;

+(S) Primary lead smelters;

+(T) Fuel conversion plants;

+(U) Sintering plants;

+(V) Secondary metal production plants;

+(W) Chemical process plants;

+(X) Fossil fuel fired boilers, or combinations thereof, totaling more than 250 million BTU per hour heat input;

+(Y) Petroleum storage and transfer units with a total storage capacity exceeding 300,000 barrels;

+(Z) Taconite ore processing plants;

+(AA) Glass fiber processing plants;

+(BB) Charcoal production plants.

+(e) A major stationary source as defined in part D of Title I of the Act, including:

+(A) For ozone nonattainment areas, sources with the potential to emit 100 tpy or more of VOCs or oxides of nitrogen in areas classified as "marginal" or "moderate," 50 tpy or more in areas classified as "serious," 25 tpy or more in areas classified as "severe," and 10 tpy or more in areas classified as "extreme"; except that the references in this paragraph of this subsection to 100, 50, 25, and 10 tpy of nitrogen oxides do not apply with respect to any source for which the Administrator has made a finding, under section 182(f)(1) or (2) of the Act, that requirements under section 182(f) of the Act do not apply;

+(B) For ozone transport regions established pursuant to section 184 of the Act, sources with the potential to emit 50 tpy or more of VOCs;

+(C) For carbon monoxide nonattainment areas:

+(i) That are classified as "serious"; and

+(ii) In which stationary sources contribute significantly to carbon monoxide levels as determined under rules issued by the Administrator, sources with the potential to emit 50 tpy or more of carbon monoxide.

+(D) For particulate matter (PM10) nonattainment areas classified as "serious," sources with the potential to emit 70 tpy or more of PM10.

+(65) "Final permit" means the version of an Oregon Title V Operating Permit issued by DEQ or Lane Regional Air Protection Agency that has completed all review procedures required by OAR 340-218-0120 through 340-218-0240.